Shadowwws/BreizhCTF2023/README.md

 ```
 You change the "python main.py" according to the name and langage of the challenge, then you connect on ip "0.0.0.0" and port 1337 like every netcat challenge.

 I hope you liked them or will like them when you try them.
+If you have questions or want to report a problem, contact me on discord Shadowwws#8683.